PKeidel/nodejs-can-monitor/README.md

 ### Quick Usage guide
 * Select an input on the top left
 * "Ignore Start" to start capturing bytes that should be ignored
-* Click on a Hex value, to watch this Byte
+* Click on a hex value, to watch this byte
 * STRG+Click on a Hex value, to toggle ignore of that Byte
 * "M" to save the Value to the "known" list